BradHacker/email-verifier/README.md

 Email verifier written in Python that utilizes SMTP to connect to a mail server and test if an email is valid.

+## Setup

+Run the following command to install the necessary dependencies.

+`pip3 install -r requirements.txt`

 ## Getting started

 Create an `input.txt` file containing **one email per line**